DigiBP/26SS_Tierpark_Bern/README.md

 ---
 ## Step 3: Assign Manually

-The task **Assign Manually** is a User Task.

-It is triggered when the automated allocation step fails, for example because of:

-1. missing or inconsistent data,

-2. an API or integration problem (Google Maps API failure, Google Sheets access or data issue, Make scenario execution failure, HTTP/API request errors)

-3. or an unsuccessful system calculation.
+Assign Manually is a User Task that is performed when the automated allocation cannot be completed successfully.
+This may happen because of missing or inconsistent data, technical or integration issues.

-At this stage, the responsible person reviews the problem and identifies why the automated allocation could not be completed successfully.
-The person then decides how to proceed so that the case can continue in the process.
+In this step, the Case Coach takes over the process manually and reviews the case, identifies the issue that prevented the automated allocation, and decides how to proceed.
+Based on the available case information, workload data, and professional judgment, the Case Coach manually selects a suitable Family Coach.

-The purpose of this step is to make sure that technical or data-related problems are not ignored.
-A human user can understand the issue and decide how to continue the case allocation process.
+The purpose of this task is twofold.
+First, it provides human error handling by ensuring that technical, data-related, or system-related problems are reviewed instead of blocking the process.
+Second, it serves as a manual fallback that allows the case allocation process to continue even when automation fails.

+This User Task therefore ensures process continuity, human oversight, and operational reliability, as the case can still be assigned appropriately without depending entirely on the automated matching service.